When is Chilling Adventures of Sabrina season 3 released? What’s going to happen?

 — NetflixQueue (@NetflixQueue) December 7, 2019

 Manufacturing on season three (it shot again to again with season four) started in Vancouver on the finish of April, and ran by the summer season.
-We have been hoping to get the third block of episodes in time for Halloween (CAOS was Netflix’s huge present on the identical time in 2018), however that will have solely given the manufacturing group six months to show round eight episodes.
+We have been hoping to get the third block of episodes in time for Halloween (CAOS was Netflix’s massive present on the identical time in 2018), however that may have solely given the manufacturing staff six months to show round eight episodes.
 Nonetheless, not lengthy to attend now, although…

 Chilling Adventures of Sabrina has been renewed for 16 extra episodes!
-Manufacturing begins subsequent yr and the subsequent batch will air in two elements: Elements three & four. pic.twitter.com/OvwMftgMN0
+Manufacturing begins subsequent yr and the following batch will air in two elements: Elements three & four. pic.twitter.com/OvwMftgMN0

 — See What’s Subsequent (@seewhatsnext) December 18, 2018